madewithkoji/koji-docs/docs/04_tutorials/publishing_your_local_project.md

 ![Open your published game](working_locally/live.png "Open your published game")

 **Note:** By default, from now on, each time you publish your project, it will be published _unlisted_.
 When your project is ready for the world to see, don't forget to remove this setting.

+## Automatic Commit

+When you publish your project, the Koji Online Editor will automatically create a new Git commit, with the commit message "Manual deploy".

 ---